• Home

 I don't really have any specific health concerns, what else can a naturopathic doctor help me with?

-Dr. Meg can help you with any health concern that you typically see your medical doctor for.
+Dr. Meghan can help you with any health concern that you typically see your medical doctor for.
 She can also help you with things you may not think about seeing your doctor for such as weight loss, nutrition, memory, ability to focus, improved energy, fatigue, skin conditions, gas and bloating or working to improve your immune system.
 Meghan also will help guide you through personalized detoxification programs and cleanses.

 Is Naturopathic Medicine covered by OHIP?